Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Experiments and results

 The environments are significantly larger than the robot's size, to provide large areas to cover.
-These environments vary in size, shape and obstacle density to provide a varied range of scenarios for analysis.
+These environments vary in size, shape, and obstacle density to provide a varied range of scenarios for analysis.
 Fig. \ref{fig:simulatedworlds}(a) shows a simple-shaped environment with one wall obstacle, while Figs. \ref{fig:simulatedworlds}(b)-(c) show complex-shaped environments with sparse and high obstacle density, respectively.
 The names of these environments are: Esquare (fig. \ref{fig:simulatedworlds}(a)), Ldense (fig. \ref{fig:simulatedworlds}(b)), and Hdense (fig. \ref{fig:simulatedworlds}(c)).
 To perform an accurate comparison, we have set the parameters for both applications to values that ensure: (1) both applications achieve an estimate of 100\% coverage rate ($tc$) for each environment.
 This aspect of the experiment is further discussed later.
-(2) Both applications adhere to the same physical constraints placed on the Turtlebot3.
+(2) Both applications adhere to the same physical constraints placed on the TurtleBot3.
 And (3) $tc$ is achieved within a reasonable time frame.
 Due to occasional inaccuracies in map generation during the SLAM, some of the obstacles are represented as containing free space.
 In other occasions, such spurious free space could be created outside the boundaries of the environment map.
-These inaccuracies occur as a result of bad sensor data.
+These inaccuracies occur as a result of erroneous sensor data.
 Any $Cell_F$ within these spurious free space could be covered during the coverage process.
 The compensation method for this issue will be discussed later in this section.